Build confidence. Ease your anxiety. Find your voice in a supportive community.

 Check out the details of each strategy below and then come and try them out for yourself at either of our Speakers Club.

+According to a fact sheet from Purdue University, "Proper preparation and rehearsal can help to reduce this fear by about 75%."
 This highlights the significant impact that thorough preparation and practice can have on alleviating the fear of public speaking.

-Why it works: The more familiar you are with your material, the more confident you'll feel.
+The more familiar you are with your material, the more confident you'll feel.
 Rehearsing allows you to internalize your key points and reduces the chance of forgetting.

-How to do it: Practice in front of a mirror, record yourself, or rehearse in front of friends or colleagues for feedback.
+Practice in front of a mirror, record yourself, or rehearse in front of friends or colleagues for feedback.

 The foundation of overcoming any fear is thorough preparation.